Sharing Isn’t Always Caring: 5 Common Daycare Diseases

 - Treatments: If you believe your child may have strep throat, it is important to contact your pediatrician.
 They will likely order a “strep test,” and if positive, will prescribe antibiotics.
 The antibiotics can reduce complications, the period of symptoms and prevent the spread of the infection.

 RSV, which stands for respiratory syncytial virus, causes symptoms of a common cold and cough.
 Across North Carolina and the rest of the southeast, RSV is most likely to spread from November-January.
 According to the American Lung Association, this virus is known to survive for hours on hard surfaces such as tables and crib rails, making daycare the ideal environment for RSV to live.
-Understanding this, children are most likely to catch RSV out of the home.
+This is why children are most likely to catch RSV out of the home.
 The virus lasts anywhere from 3-8 days, although it is important to note that young children with developing immune systems can be contagious for up to four weeks.
 Like many of the other daycare diseases noted, RSV is also spread through direct contact with an infected person, such as coughing, sneezing, handholding or kissing.

 - Symptoms: RSV symptoms mirror those of the common cold – runny nose, coughing, sneezing, loss of appetite, wheezing and even fever.
 In some children, the wheezing can result in bronchiolitis.
 Many children, especially at older ages, with bronchiolitis, do not need to see a doctor.
 Babies 6 months old or younger should be seen by a provider.
 Wheezing, especially difficulty breathing require a visit to your provider, regardless of age.

 - Treatments: The best treatment for RSV is hydration.
 It is important to consistently give your child fluids.
-If your young child (under 2 years old) has trouble breathing through the nose, it is suggested to clear the mucus with a bulb syringe.
+If your toddler (under 2 years old) has trouble breathing through the nose, it is suggested to clear the mucus with a bulb syringe.
 This may also help them feel more comfortable to consume liquids.
 The fever can be treated with Tylenol or Motrin.
 Mild infections do not require any further treatment, however, if you notice signs of dehydration (noted above), contact your pediatrician as soon as possible.

 The medical term is conjunctivitis.
 This common illness is one that can travel through the household and daycare like a common cold, as it is easily spread through human contact and the touching of an individuals’ eyes.
 There are three types of pink eye – viral, bacterial and allergic.
 All of which have slightly different symptoms.
 Viral pink eye is the most common.
 Both viral and bacterial are highly contagious, with viral pink eye being the most common.
 The American Academy of Ophthalmology states that this form of pink eye is caused by the same virus that causes the common cold.